FBI agent Peter Strzok's texts with Lisa Page disparage Trump throughout campaign

-CBS News has obtained the text messages that former Special Counsel investigator Peter Strzok sent to his colleague Lisa Page, a senior FBI lawyer who was also working on the Mueller team, Paula Reid reports.
+CBS News has obtained the text messages that former Special Counsel investigator Peter Strzok sent to his colleague Lisa Page, a senior FBI lawyer who was also working on the Mueller team at the time, Paula Reid reports.
+Here are some of the texts they exchanged over the course of the 2016 presidential campaign, while Strzok was a top official in the counterintelligence division:

 Also in March, Page seems to be concerned about whether the things they say about Mr. Trump can be found out.
 "So look, you say we can text on that phone when we talk about Hillary because it cant be traced," she wrote.

-In July 2016, the two mock the Trump campaign and Republicans for their convention speakers, including Duck Dynasty and Scott Baio.
+In July 2016, the two mock the Trump campaign and Republicans over their convention guests and speakers, including a Duck Dynasty star and Scott Baio.
 Strzok writes to Page, "Its PATHETIC!"

 Beyond the name-calling, the two also expressed their strong distaste for the Republican nominee in longer messages.